omergamliel3/flutter-WhatsAppClone/README.md

 # WhatsAppClone - _UNDER CONSTRUCTION_

-A clean mvvm styled architecture WhatsApp clone Flutter project.
+A clean mvvm styled architecture, whatsApp clone app.

-This app is a mini-clone version of WhatsApp.
+This app is a mini-clone version of WhatsApp, build with Flutter.
 Real contacts replaced with DialogFlow API small-talk agents.

 The main goal is to build readble, maintainable, testable, and high-quality flutter app using mvvm design pattern from the stacked package developed by [FilledStacks](https://www.filledstacks.com/).